 Naturally, the life cycle of these tactical plans is much shorter than the strategic plans.

 Where a company sets out its strategic plan for the next five years, for example, tactical plans accompanying it may only be for a period of time up to a couple of years or less.
-This is of course dependant on the individual business and its operations.
+This is of course dependent on the individual business and its operations.
 In volatile markets subject to more frequent changes, these timeframes can be much shorter.

 Tactical planning is something that can take a while to complete, but once it’s done, everyone has clear and actionable instructions.
 It’s the best way to make sure everyone is on the same page and that all your operations are focused on the same strategic vision.